 In comparison to our tagged animals, Hoerner’s R-100 airship model used for computational analysis did not include control surfaces (flippers or flukes).
-Instead, the approximated environment around the airship was determined using wind tunnel test data (Hoerner 1965; Blevins, 1984.
-These modeled values suggest that for an Antarctic minke whale (~5m), the drag coefficients for fluking should be roughly three times as high than non-fluking and gliding.
-But the difference between these coefficients should increase for larger animals, culminating in a six-fold difference for a blue whale (~22m) (Fig. 6).
+Instead, the approximated environment around the airship was determined using wind tunnel test data (Hoerner 1965; Blevins, 1984).
+These modeled values suggest that for an Antarctic minke whale (~5m), the drag coefficients for fluking should be roughly three times higher than non-fluking and gliding.
+But the difference between these coefficients should increase for larger animals, culminating in a six-fold difference for a blue whale (~22m) (Fig. 6B).
 Other studies predicted similar increases in the drag coefficient, with Lighthill (1971) first noticing a discrepancy between the expected drag coefficient based on Hoerner’s model and the observed values for swimming fish, but his conclusions did not account for changing Reynolds numbers and were based upon animals swimming at Reynolds numbers of ~105 whereas large cetaceans are routinely swimming at values of ~107.
-Fish (1993) included a variety of species and groups and found higher drag coefficient values for swimming animals as compared to model estimates, but they did not find an increase with increasing Reynolds number like we have for larger cetaceans.
+Fish (1993) included a variety of species and groups and found higher drag coefficient values for swimming animals as compared to model estimates, but they did not find an increase with increasing Reynolds number like we have for larger cetaceans (Fig. 6C).
 Fish (1998) analyzed how the drag coefficient might vary with Reynolds number among four species of odontocetes and found that the drag coefficient should decrease with increasing Reynolds number.

-For mysticetes, we did not find a significant relationship between drag coefficient and Reynolds number, but we did find a negative relationship between the drag coefficient and the swimming speed as well as a positive relationship between the drag coefficient and body length.
-Reynolds number is affected by both the swimming speed and the body length of an animal, so we believe that the competing impacts of swimming speed within individuals and body length between individuals are resulting in a net neutral impact of Reynolds number on drag coefficient.
+For mysticetes, we found a negative relationship between the drag coefficient and the swimming speed as well as a positive relationship between the drag coefficient and body length (Fig. 5A-B).
+Reynolds number is affected by both the swimming speed and the body length of an animal, so we believe that the impact of body size between individuals is more extreme than the impact of swimming speed within individuals, resulting in a net positive impact of Reynolds number on drag coefficient (Fig. 5C).
 The effects of swimming speed on drag coefficient have been determined previously by Fish (1998) for a group of odontocetes, but ours is the first study that includes a large enough body size range to be able to parse out the effect of body size on both Reynolds number and drag coefficient.

-Propulsive efficiency vs. Swimming Velocity
+Froude Efficiency vs. Swimming Velocity